zefr0x/krunner-zoom/README.md

 # Installation
 ## Dependencies
+- python3
-- Python3
+- xdg-utils
 - python-dbus
-- Plasma5 desktop
-- KRunner
+- klipper

-🔴 You don't need to install any dependency, since most likely you will find all of them in any KDE Plasma5 desktop.
+🔴 Most likely you will find all of them in any KDE Plasma5 desktop.
 ## Install from git source code
-Go the the directory that you want to keep the code in.
+Go to the directory that you want to keep the code in.
 ```bash
 $ git clone https://github.com/zer0-x/krunner-zoom.git
 $ cd krunner-zoom